mike-fabian/ibus-typing-booster/content/docs/user/index.md

 reset the lists of languages and input methods to the defaults for the current locale.

-Both lists can hold a maximum of 10 items, i.e. you can have up to 10 dictionaries and 10 input methods.
+Both lists can hold a maximum of 10 items, you can have up to 10 dictionaries and 10 input methods.
 Don’t overdo it though, don’t add more than you really need, adding more dictionaries and input methods than one really needs slows down the system and reduces the accuracy